mzabani/codd/README.md

 - Never merge code that has been tested without `master` merged into it.
   - There are non-conflicting changes which can break your App.
 One example is one developer removes a column and another developer writes a new query using that column.
 Only a test could catch this.
 - Always run `codd up --strict-check` on CI because it's a good place to be strict.
 - After running `codd up --strict-check` on CI, make sure `codd verify-checksums` doesn't error.
-It might seem redundant because `codd up --strict-check` verifies checksums, but there are corner cases.
+It might seem redundant because `codd up --strict-check` verifies checksums, but there are edge cases.
 Read more about this in [DATABASE-EQUALITY.md](docs/DATABASE-EQUALITY.md#Delayedeffectinpg_catalog).

 ## Frequently Asked Questions

 1. ### Why does taking and restoring a database dump affect my checksums?
    `pg_dump` does not dump all of the schema state that _codd_ checks.
 A few examples include (at least with PG 13) role related state, the database's default transaction isolation level and deferredness, among possibly others.
 So check that it isn't the case that you get different schemas when that happens.
 We recommend using `pg_dumpall` to preserve more, but it still seems to lose schema permissions in some cases, for instance.
 If you've checked with `psql` and everything looks to be the same please report a bug in _codd_.
-2. ### How do I specify custom connection strings on a per-migration basis?
-   Add a `-- codd-connection` comment to the first lines of your migration.
-You can see an example at [BOOTSTRAPPING.md](docs/BOOTSTRAPPING.md).